Understanding the Causes Behind the Bitcoin Crash

 Institutional Involvement and Its Impact on the Bitcoin Crash

-• However, institutional investors also have the means to move large sums of money quickly, leading to sudden price fluctuations.
-When some institutions liquidated their holdings, the Bitcoin Crash was exacerbated.
+As Bitcoin gained popularity, institutional investment surged, with companies like Tesla, Square, and MicroStrategy purchasing large amounts of Bitcoin.
+However, institutional investors can also move large sums of money quickly, leading to sudden price fluctuations.
+When some institutions decided to liquidate their holdings, the Bitcoin Crash was exacerbated.

 Fear of Missing Out (FOMO) and Institutional Selling